Karen Blixen: Life in Kenya, 1913–1931

 And the spokes of the sun over the crumpled hills.

 Then he drove away for good, waving his arm to me."

-At the same time, the failure of the coffee plantation, as a result of mismanagement, the height of the farm, drought and the falling price of coffee caused by the worldwide economic depression, forced Blixen to abandon her estate.
+At the same time, the failure of the coffee plantation, as a result of mismanagement, the high elevation of the farm, drought and the falling price of coffee caused by the worldwide economic depression, forced Blixen to abandon her estate.
 The family corporation sold the land to a residential developer, and Blixen returned to Denmark in August 1931 to live with her mother.
 In the Second World War, she helped Jews escape out of German-occupied Denmark.
 She remained in Rungstedlund for the rest of her life.

 Life as a writer

 While still in Kenya, Blixen had written to her brother Thomas, "I have begun to do what we brothers and sisters do when we don't know what else to resort to, I have started to write a book. ...
 I have been writing in English because I thought it would be more profitable."

 Upon returning to Denmark, aged 46, she continued writing in earnest.
 Though her first book, Seven Gothic Tales, was completed in 1933, she had difficulty finding a publisher and used her brother's contacts with Dorothy Canfield to help.
 The book was published in the United States in 1934 under the pseudonym Isak Dinesen, though the publisher refused to give Blixen an advance and discouraged the use of a pseudonym.
 When it was chosen as a Book-of-the-Month Club selection, sales skyrocketed.
 This first book, highly enigmatic and more metaphoric than Gothic, won wide recognition in the United States, and publication of the book in the United Kingdom and Denmark followed, though with difficulty.
 Unable to find a translator she was satisfied with, Blixen prepared the Danish versions herself, though they are not translations, but rather versions of the stories with differing details.
 Blixen's explanation for the difference was that she "very much wanted it to be published in Danish as an original Danish book, and not in any — no matter how good — translation".
 The Danish critics were not enthusiastic about the book and were annoyed, according to Blixen, that it had first been published abroad.
 Blixen never again published a book in English first.
 All her later books were either published first in Danish, or published simultaneously in Danish and English.